BenLangmead/bowtie2/MANUAL.markdown

 defaults that are reasonable for most cases according to our experiments.
 See [Performance tuning] for details.

-`bowtie2-build` can generate small and large indexes and the wrapper will try to guess which one will better suit the input data.
-Small indexes are using 32-bit pointers internally, and it can therefore handle up to a theoretical maximum of 2^32-1 (somewhat more than 4 billion) characters in an index, though, with other constraints, the actual ceiling is somewhat less than that.
-Large indexes are using 64-bit pointers internally and will therefore raise the theoretical maximum to 2^64-1 chars in an index (over 18 quintillion).
-If the
-reference does not exceeds 2^32-1 characters but a large index is still prefered the user can use the `--large-index` option to enforce `bowtie2-build` to build a large index instead.
+`bowtie2-build` can generate either [small or large indexes](#small-and-large-indexes).
+The wrapper will decide which based on the length of the input genome.
+If the reference does not exceed 4 billion characters but a large index is preferred,  the user can specify [`--large-index`] to force `bowtie2-build` to build a large index instead.

 If your computer has more than 3-4 GB of memory and you would like to exploit that fact to make index building faster, use a 64-bit version of the